-MainMenu 2 review
+MainMenu 2 full review

 Do you really need MainMenu 2?
 It’s another Mac maintenance tool that brings together application clean-up and Terminal script execution in one slick and simple interface.
 However, unlike similar tools Cocktail or CheckUp, MainMenu’s features are entirely accessible in one menu.
 Once installed, the application adds an icon to the menu bar where you can quickly get to any of its features.
 Divided into six categories, you can swiftly clean up, or troubleshoot, a Mac that needs it.
 And you can save time by grouping common maintenance tasks into convenient batches.